cook4me/android/project-guidelines.md

 - Tuesday at 16.00
 - Thursday at 16.00

 The Scrum master is responsible for the meeting location/reservation.

+In addition to the stand-up, we have a sprint review with our TAs Friday at 11:15.
+At the end of this meeting, the Scrum Team will plan the content of the next sprint backlog.

 ## Scrum master rotation order
 A different Scrum master is chosen for each sprint, in the following cyclic order starting from